jjms21785/Deadlock_and_Memory_Simulation/README.md

 The First Fit strategy allocates the first memory block that is large enough for the process.
 It is straightforward and fast but can lead to memory fragmentation.

 ![First Fit RAG](first_fit.png)

+This Resource Allocation Graph illustrates how resources (R0-R3, shown in green) are distributed among processes (P0-P5, shown in blue) using the First Fit memory allocation strategy.
+The red arrows indicate resources that are currently allocated to processes (like R0 to P0 and P1), while blue arrows show pending resource requests from processes (such as P3 and P5 requesting R2).
+The graph reveals potential resource conflicts and helps identify possible deadlock situations, with R3 being the only completely unused resource while other resources are either allocated or have pending requests.

 ---